-- User: A non-administrative user who: - Can access the Reports panel - May be granted permissions on server groups - Cannot view applications other than the applications to which they have Can View Application permission - Additional permissions are granted at the environment and process levels for an application - Cannot access the Administration panel - Superuser: A user who can perform administrative tasks, such as: - Managing Serena Release Automation users, permissions, available actions, published processes, agents, test agents, and system settings - Accessing all panels and tabs. - Can view all applications and perform all activities on any application.
-Therefore, there is no need to assign application level permissions - Operating on all server groups, applications and environments
+- User: A non-administrative user who: - Can access the Reports panel. - Must be assigned access levels to Design Processes and/or Run Processes.
+In other words, a user must have at least a designer or an operator role. - Must be granted permissions on server groups and environments. - Cannot access the Administration panel. - Superuser: A user who can perform administrative tasks, such as: - Managing Serena Release Automation users, permissions, available actions, published processes, agents, test agents, and system settings. - Accessing all panels and tabs.
+Therefore, there is no need to assign access levels. - Operating on all server groups and environments.